chirags1725/healthify/README.md

 3. Personalised cover page will be generated.
 4. All the tests will be listed with your result grouped with the test parameters, indicating your result.
 5. You can also view Chart view.
-6. On clicking a particular test, a response will be generated for the test, with common reasons for abnormal results.
+6. On clicking a particular test, a summary will be generated for the test, with common reasons for abnormal results.
 An indicator bar will be shown displaying your result, normal range for the test.